-The Corporation shall disclose annually the compensation of each director and the percentage of total compensation taken in RSUs (as defined in the Corporation's Share Unit Award Incentive Plan) by each director.
+The Corporation shall disclose annually the compensation of each director and the percentage of total compensation taken in deferred share units (DSUs) by each director.
 The Corporation shall also disclose annually any changes in each director's equity ownership.

-J. EQUITY OWNERSHIP
+K. EQUITY OWNERSHIP

-The Board believes that management and directors should show their commitment to Pembina by owning shares in the Corporation, and implemented share ownership guidelines effective November 3, 2010, which were subsequently amended on October 8, 2013, February 26, 2014, and July 1, 2017.
+The Board believes that management and directors should show their commitment to Pembina by owning shares in the Corporation, and implemented share ownership guidelines.

-Management Share Ownership Requirements
+I. Officer Share Ownership Requirements

-a.
-Executive officers must own, directly or indirectly, a multiple of their base salary in shares or RSUs (as defined in the Corporation's Share Unit Award Incentive Plan), provided that a minimum of 50% of this share ownership requirement must be held in shares.

-b.
-The timelines stipulated for meeting these guidelines for various categories of Executive officers are set forth in detail in the guidelines.
+- a.
+Officers must own, directly or indirectly, a multiple of their base salary in shares or RSUs (as defined in the Corporation's Share Unit Award Incentive Plan), provided that a minimum of 50% of this share ownership requirement must be held in shares. - b.
+The timelines stipulated for meeting these guidelines for various categories of Officers are set forth in detail in the guidelines.